HGACreative/hga-storage-manager/README.md

 **Extending FileUpload Model**

 Create a FileUpload model within your Models folder and simply extend the package's model.
-You may now extend it's functionality.
+You may now extend Its functionality.

      <?php